-- (d) abnormal ice accumulation leading to significant effects on performance or handling qualities - (e) crew vision significantly affected - (10) Indicating/warning/recording systems - (a) loss of a red warning function on a system - (b) For glass cockpits: loss or malfunction of more than one display unit or computer involved in the display/warning function. - (11) Landing gear system /brakes/tyres - (a) Brake fire - (b) Significant loss of braking action - (c) Unsymmetrical braking leading to significant path deviation - (d) Failure of the L/G free fall extension system (including during scheduled tests) - (e) Unwanted gear or gear doors extension/retraction - (f) Multiple tyres burst - (12) Navigation systems (including precision approaches system) and air data systems - (a) Total loss or multiple navigation equipment failures; - (b) Total failure or multiple air data system equipment failures; - (c) Significant misleading indication; - (d) Significant navigation errors attributed to incorrect data or a database coding error; - (e) Unexpected deviations in lateral or vertical path not caused by pilot input; - (f) Problems with ground navigational facilities leading to significant navigation errors not associated with transitions from inertial navigation mode to radio navigation mode. - (13) Oxygen - (a) for pressurised aircraft: loss of oxygen supply in the cockpit; - (b) loss of oxygen supply to a significant number of passengers (more than 10%), including when found during maintenance or training or test purposes. - (14) Bleed air system - (a) Hot bleed air leak resulting in fire warning or structural damage; - (b) Loss of all bleed air systems; - (c) Failure of bleed air leak detection system. - (15) Any other that could be related to system/component for Special Operations Approval granted by the PACA (e.g. AWO, RVSM, etc.)

-Note: Items/events not included in the MOR form, shall be marked as "Other" followed by short description in the narrative column.
+(10) Indicating/warning/recording systems

+- (a) loss of a red warning function on a system - (b) For glass cockpits: loss or malfunction of more than one display unit or computer involved in the display/warning function.

+(11) Landing gear system /brakes/tyres

+(a) Brake fire

+- (b) Significant loss of braking action - (c) Unsymmetrical braking leading to significant path deviation - (d) Failure of the L/G free fall extension system (including during scheduled tests) - (e) Unwanted gear or gear doors extension/retraction - (f) Multiple tyres burst - (12) Navigation systems (including precision approaches system) and air data systems - (a) Total loss or multiple navigation equipment failures; - (b) Total failure or multiple air data system equipment failures; - (c) Significant misleading indication; - (d) Significant navigation errors attributed to incorrect data or a database coding error; - (e) Unexpected deviations in lateral or vertical path not caused by pilot input; - (f) Problems with ground navigational facilities leading to significant navigation errors not associated with transitions from inertial navigation mode to radio navigation mode. - (13) Oxygen - (a) for pressurised aircraft: loss of oxygen supply in the cockpit; - (b) loss of oxygen supply to a significant number of passengers (more than 10%), including when found during maintenance or training or test purposes. - (14) Bleed air system - (a) Hot bleed air leak resulting in fire warning or structural damage; - (b) Loss of all bleed air systems; - (c) Failure of bleed air leak detection system. - (15) Any other that could be related to system/component for Special Operations Approval granted by the CAA (e.g. AWO, RVSM, etc.) - Note: Items/events not included in the MOR form, shall be marked as "Other" followed by short description in the narrative column.